warmsignull/desktop/README.md

      installed desktop from the Install screen.
    - `uninstall_extras` (optional): Additional commands offered after the uninstall completes.
+   - `show_in_configured` (optional, default `true`): Set to `false` to hide the entry from the Configured screen while keeping it available for detection and install workflows.
    - `description` (optional): Short blurb displayed next to the name.

 Use `desktop_launcher.sample.json` as a template: